wp-plugins/botsmasher/readme.txt

 1. Download the plugin's zip file, extract the contents, and upload them to your wp-content/plugins folder.
 2. Login to your WordPress dashboard, click "Plugins", and activate BotSmasher.
-3. At http://www.botsmasher.com, register to get an API key.
+3. Go to http://www.botsmasher.com and register to get an API key.
 4. Add your API key on the Settings > BotSmasher screen.

 == Changelog ==